 Lean Operations.
 A product-centric and efficient direct-to-consumer model.

-- Straight forward pricing that includes free FedEx shipping and applicable tax.
+- Straight forward pricing and fulfillment.

 - Packed and shipped in a cube-shaped corrugated mailer.